internalSpiral/DreamEchoes/Categories/Kyren Harlow 💤.md

 Exudes a calm and almost dreamy aura, like she’s still trapped in a dream-like haze.
 Might make you drowsy.
 Because of this, people often mistake her for being lazy and underestimate the young girl a lot.
 Constantly wears a ‘has her head stuck in the clouds’ expression, and gets tired easily.
 She hates that she sleeps so much, as it makes her feel broken.

 While known for her inherent kindness and tranquility, she is not known to keep others close and distances herself often, mostly out of guilt.
-Since she spends so much of her time in the dreamscape, Mazari often feels out of the loop in reality and isn’t doing as much for her loved ones—at least, as much as she should.
+Since she spends so much of her time in the dreamscape, Kyren often feels out of the loop in reality and isn’t doing as much for her loved ones—at least, as much as she should.
 Because of this, she withdraws in on herself.
 Not out of coldness, but out of quiet belief that her presence is more of a burden than a comfort.

 People are often caught off guard by the sleepy girl’s sharp insight.
 Her perceptiveness stems from a quiet insecurity—she’s rarely fully present, often drifting through the deep recesses of her mind or lost in the Dreaming Plane.
 To compensate for her frequent absences, she’s learned to observe the small, easily missed details in others, becoming an unexpectedly skilled listener.
 This duality makes her hard to read; one moment she’s drowsy and distant, the next she’s cutting straight to the heart of something with unnerving clarity.

-Mazari is a Fine Arts girlie and loves to paint.
+Kyren is a Fine Arts girlie and loves to paint.
 It helps her express the thoughts she’s too afraid to voice out, but most importantly, it helps her remember.
 Traversing the dreamscape makes her susceptible to memory loss.
 This makes her hyper fixate on solidifying her memories, collecting them all in one timeless piece.
 She’s afraid of the possibility that she may forget her loved ones; forget even her own self, seeing only a stranger looking back at her in the mirror.

-#Mazari #ArcanaOC

-#Mazari #ArcanaOC
+#Kyren #ArcanaOC